 Here’s another thing: not everyone requires the same approach when it comes to expressing gratitude.
 People are different!
-Some will appreciate a hearty handshake, eye contact, and a verbal, “great work!”
-Others might prefer acknowledgment in the form of a certificate of recognition, or perhaps a one-on-one conversation as you express your appreciation for a job well done, and some might prefer a party to celebrate with the team.
-Consider the following DISC personality styles as you decide on your approach.
+Some will appreciate a hearty handshake, eye contact, and a verbal, “Great work!”
+Others might prefer acknowledgment in the form of a certificate of recognition, or perhaps a one-on-one conversation as you express your appreciation for a job well done, and some might prefer a party or group lunch outing to celebrate with the team.

-Receiving gifts is an exciting experience for these socially-driven individuals.
+Receiving gifts is an exciting experience for these socially driven individuals.
 Not only will they appreciate the gesture, but they will also be anxiously awaiting the opportunity to use or experience the gift.
-If it means excitement, activities, or something social and creative, you’ve hit the jackpot with this style!
+If it means excitement, activities, or something social and creative, you’ve hit the jackpot with this style.

 This is your opportunity to exercise your active listening skills and reflect on what you’ve learned about this individual’s likes and interests.
 If you’ve connected with this style on a personal level, they’ve likely revealed some things you can undoubtedly capture in a personalized gift.
-Simple and thoughtful will win every time!
+Simple and thoughtful will win every time.

 Whatever your approach, consider the person before the product.
-Words are a great way to begin, written or verbal, and if budgets allow, everyone likes to feel appreciated in accordance with their personality style.
+Words are a great way to begin, written or verbal, and if budget allows everyone likes to feel appreciated by being treated in accordance with their personality style.